R.W. Corns Building #316

 After training in tutoring principles and practices, Writing Center interns and peer tutors work independently with students in the Writing Center and during walk-in hours in Beeghly Library.

 All new peer tutors are required to enroll in a .25 credit course: UC 100 4--Sagan ARC Tutoring: Theory and Practice in Higher Education in their first semester of work with the Writing Center.
-New Writing Center interns will enroll in a 1.0 credit course: UC 495: Writing Center Apprenticeship in their first semester as a Writing Center intern (repeatable for one additional semester).
+New Writing Center interns will enroll in a 1.0 credit course: UC 495: Writing Center Internship in their first semester as a Writing Center intern (repeatable for one additional semester).

 The main differences between interns and tutors: